scaryghosts/Beomon/README.md

 License
 -------

-This software is released under version three of the GNU General Public License (GPL) of the Free Software Foundation (FSF), the text of which is available at http://www.fsf.org/licensing/licenses/gpl-3.0.html.
+Except where otherwise noted, this software is released under version three of the GNU General Public License (GPL) of the Free Software Foundation (FSF), the text of which is available at http://www.fsf.org/licensing/licenses/gpl-3.0.html.
 Use or modification of this software implies your acceptance of this license and its terms.
 This is a free software, you are free to change and redistribute it with the terms of the GNU GPL.